-- The Colonial Health Center (students) or GW Occupational Health (faculty and staff) will contact you to discuss your care plan.
+- If you have questions regarding your symptoms or regarding your isolation, please call the Student Health Center (students) or GW Occupational Health (faculty and staff) to discuss your care plan.
 The provider will give you isolation instructions based on CDC guidelines and review how you will be cleared to return to on-campus classes or work.
 You should not come to campus during the isolation period.
 Please review the isolation guidance for students and faculty and staff.

 - The Division for Student Affairs CARE Team will alert students’ professors that they may not be in class for two weeks.

-- Only the Colonial Health Center (students) or Occupational Health (staff and faculty) may clear you from isolation.
+- Only the Student Health Center (students) or Occupational Health (staff and faculty) may clear you from isolation.

-After your discussion with either the Colonial Health Center (students) or GW Occupational Health (faculty and staff), the Campus COVID-19 Support Team (CCST) will call you to conduct a case investigation and contact tracing.
+After your discussion with either the Student Health Center (students) or GW Occupational Health (faculty and staff), the Campus COVID-19 Support Team (CCST) will call you to conduct a case investigation and contact tracing if you are identified as a close contact.
 CCST will follow up with anyone in the community who tests positive for COVID-19.
 During the call, a CCST staff member will ask about the people and places you were around before your positive test result.

 Off-campus students who test positive for COVID-19 and are in isolation may be contacted by the Student Support Team to provide advice and suggest resources.
 The Student Support Team, however, is not able to make food deliveries or visits to off-campus locations.

-Off-campus students in isolation are expected to remain in their locations and follow the directives of the Colonial Health Center until being released.
+Off-campus students in isolation are expected to remain in their locations and follow the directives of the Studentt Health Center until being released.

-Anyone in isolation will need a clearance from the Colonial Health Center (students) or Occupational Health (staff and faculty) to return to campus.
+Anyone in isolation will need a clearance from the Student Health Center (students) or Occupational Health (staff and faculty) to return to campus.